gazebosim/gz-common/Migration.md

 1. `Submesh::MaterialIndex` is deprecated. `SubMesh::GetMaterialIndex` should
    be used instead, which properly handles submeshes having no material index applied to them.
+2. The `ignition` namespace is deprecated and will be removed in future versions.
+Use `gz` instead.

 1. All the plugin APIs are deprecated, use the gz-plugin library instead.
 See the [migration guide](https://github.com/ignitionrobotics/ign-plugin/blob/ign-plugin1/MIGRATION.md).